DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/FREIGHT FORWARDER/SETUP/FF SETUP/Shipping port qualifier mapping.md

 Used on the following EDI documents (field):
 - Voyage tracking (PortQualifier)

+If the voyage tracking leg, whose tracking is being updated, includes a From and To port (Example: Air or Sea legs), the **Shipping port mapping** and **Shipping port qualifier** will be used to find the applicable leg to update.
+This is especially useful for journeys with multiple sea and/or air legs.

 ## Examples
 EDI port qualifier	| Trading partner values    | Description